5 Reasons I give money to the homeless and you might not agree, but I challenge you to continue reading.

 How do you know this won’t happen to you?
 In 2007, I lost my home to a house fire.
 I was homeless in matters of minutes.
-Though I am thankful to the Red Cross for helping us out, we were only allowed 3 days stay to a motel.
+Though I am thankful to the Red Cross for helping us out, we were only allowed three days stay in a motel.

 In 2014, a close family member was homeless due to mental illness.
-Hardest thing to ever experience.
-Finding her a shelter was difficult and hard.
-I was so angry at the system, but I learned so much about it and how wrong I was about homeless people.
+The hardest thing to ever experience.
+Finding her a shelter was difficult and hard and I was so angry at the system, but I learned so much about it and how wrong I was about homeless people.
 It simply is just sad.
-To me, personally, this was a devastating blow and everyday I think of her.
+To me, personally, this was a devastating blow and every day I think of her.
 Thank God we all pulled together and got her a place to stay.
 For how long?
 Who knows.

-I am telling you my reasons why I give money to the homeless and why I will continue to give my money, whenever I am able to, in the future.
+I am telling you my reasons why I give money to the homeless and why I will continue to give my money, whenever I can in the future.

-Yet knowing all this, I know I am helping them out.
+Knowing all this, I know I am helping them out.
 Everyone gives differently, and I encourage you to give.
-The way you give is your business, my friend, I’m not here to judge.
+The way you give is your business, my friend; I’m not here to judge.
 If you don’t give money to the homeless, I will still love you and understand. 😀

 What do you think about giving money to the homeless?
 Please share it with us!